 A. No you can't.
-99% of questions we get asked in these siutations can be answered if you just take a ten minute breather and think things through.
+99% of questions we get asked in these situations can be answered if you just take a ten minute breather and think things through.

-A. No. This funding is for the production of a Feature Film (google it) made in NZ by resident filmmakers.
+A. No. This funding is for the production of a Feature Horror Film made in NZ by resident filmmakers.
 Also, you must upload a poster to 'sell' your idea to the public and judges.
-Entries close 31st Oct. so we want you to get it right and read the rest of these frequently asked questions and the Terms and Condtions .
+We want you to get it right and read the rest of these frequently asked questions and the Terms and Conditions .

 A. This competition is open to New Zealand residents only.

 A. Well our question back would be this - How are you going to make an entire movie if you or someone you know can’t design a poster?
 We understand not everyone has the creative ability necessary to design a poster but we also know that making films is a long and arduous process and it all hinges on persistence.
 To never give up because of a small obstacle.
 You want to enter this competition, then find a way to make a poster.
 Try to keep the poster standard format - that is about 1.5 times high as it is wide.
 Please do not try and upload a 10Gb poster.